Communicating wishes when preparing for a death

 Talk with your family about your plans

 Communication is critical to the success of any plan.
 Be open and willing to discuss all matters, and alert your family to any documents you have created to guide them.
 For example, tell your family now what your wishes are using the guidance found in your health care proxy (also known as a health care power of attorney) and living will or advance directive, both of which are described more fully in the next few paragraphs.
 Also, tell your family in advance what you want done with your assets after you pass away, directing them to your Will or revocable trust and your beneficiary designations.
-You want to enable your family to make decisions on your behalf by giving them information and guidance about your wishes.
-This is the best way for you to be comfortable that your wishes will be honored.
+If you want to enable your family to make decisions on your behalf, the best way for you to be comfortable that your wishes will be honored is by giving your family information and guidance about your wishes.
 Making decisions about your health care or administering an estate is far easier when your family and the people you’ve selected as fiduciaries have all the relevant information, including location of documents, bank and investment account and asset information, passwords, and other important items.

 Consider signing powers of attorney, and/or creating and funding revocable trusts

 These documents make it easier for someone to manage your affairs in the event you are unable to do so yourself.

 A power of attorney gives someone authority to make financial decisions on your behalf, but only relating to powers defined in the power-of-attorney document itself.
 Think about whether you want your “attorney-in-fact” to be able to make gifts, for example, and if so, for how much and to whom.

 A power of attorney terminates upon the principal’s death, so it does not allow your attorney-in-fact to administer your affairs after you have passed away; generally, the personal representatives of your estate or the successor trustees of your revocable trust take over at that time.